 Although it was originally created to primarily disjoint and slice large cuts of meat, nowadays the chef’s knife is a versatile kitchen tool used by professional and amateur cooks alike.
 Due to its popularity, the market is ripe with options.
-In this article, we have included our top ten picks to suit a variety of skill levels and budgets.
+In this article, we have included our top ten picks of best chef knives to suit a variety of skill levels and budgets.

 Top 10 Chef Knives